bonsook/ycevo/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-* Added references describing the methods in the description field of the DESCRIPTION file.

-* Added another vignette.

-* Added more documentation to explain what the functions return.

-In previous versions I have:

-* Explained acronym in the description text

-* Replaced \dontrun{} with \donttest{}: the examples take more than 10 sec to run

-* Added examples for main functions.

-* Explained the results for main functions.
+This is the first submission of the package.

 ## Test environments
-* local Windows 10 install, R 3.6.2
+* local Windows 10 install, R 4.2.0
-* Ubuntu Xenial 16.04 (on travis-ci), R 3.6.1
-* Ubuntu Xenial 16.04 (on travis-ci), R 3.6.2
-* Ubuntu Xenial 16.04 (on travis-ci), R 3.5.3
+* maxOS-latest (release) x86_64-apple-darwin17.0 (64-bit) (GitHub actions), R 4.2.0
+* windows-latest (release) x86_64-w64-mingw32 (64-bit) (GitHub actions), R 4.2.0
-* Ubuntu Xenial 16.04 (on travis-ci), R Under development (unstable) (2019-12-19 r77605)
+* ubuntu-latest (devel) x86_64-pc-linux-gnu (64-bit) (GitHub actions), R Under development (unstable) (2022-05-10 r82335)
+* ubuntu-latest (release) x86_64-pc-linux-gnu (64-bit) (GitHub actions), R 4.2.0
+* ubuntu-latest (oldrel-1) x86_64-pc-linux-gnu (64-bit) (GitHub actions), R 4.1.3
 * win-builder (devel, oldrelease and release)
-* Windows Server 2008 R2 SP1, R-devel, 32/64 bit (on Rhub)
+* Windows Server 2022, R-devel, 64 bit (on Rhub)
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC (on Rhub)
+*	Fedora Linux, R-devel, clang, gfortran (on Rhub)

 ## R CMD check results
 There were no ERRORs, or WARNINGs.

-There was 2 NOTE:
+There were 2 NOTEs:

 * checking CRAN incoming feasibility ...
 NOTE
-  Maintainer: 'Yangzhuoran Yang <Fin.Yang@monash.edu>' New submission
+Maintainer: ‘Yangzhuoran Fin Yang <yangyangzhuoran@gmail.com>’ New submission
 Possibly mis-spelled words in DESCRIPTION:
-    CRSP (27:6)
+  CRSP (26:79)
-    Koo (28:50)
+  Koo (25:5)
-    Vecchia (28:62)
+  Vecchia (25:17)

 CRSP is explained in the description and Koo and Vecchia are names.

-* checking for non-standard things in the check directory ...
+* checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
-    'examples_i386' 'examples_x64' 'ycevo-Ex_i386.Rout'
-    'ycevo-Ex_x64.Rout'
+    'lastMiKTeXException'

 Only appears on Windows R-devel version.
-  Looks like the development version run examples for i386 and x64 without cleaning afterwards, which means it is onlt a problem in checking.
-  Does not affect functionality and stability of the package.
+From [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can be ignored.

 ## Downstream dependencies